 The Environmental Center, home of the Zilkha Center and the Center for Environmental Studies, was dedicated in April 2015 and is the first to seek Living Building Challenge (LBC) certification for a historic campus structure.
 Built in 1794 and home to the first four college presidents, historic Kellogg House must successfully pass through a performance year when it operates at net-zero energy and net-zero water to achieve LBC status.
 Currently only 8 buildings have been certified as LBC.

 The Zilkha Center works with students in a number of ways.
-A few opportunities that are student favorites are Winter Blitz, Eco Advisors, summer internships, and the first-year EphVenture program ROOT.
+A few opportunities that are student favorites are Winter Blitz, Eco Advisors, summer internships, our Winter Study courses, and the first-year EphVenture program ROOT.

 Sustainable Campus, Sustainable Community